BetterHelp: FTC settlement regarding customer data

-In 2023, BetterHelp was accused of sharing its customers' personal data with third parties, including Facebook and Snapchat.
+In March 2023, the Federal Trade Commission announced a complaint and proposed order against BetterHelp, alleging that the company shared consumers’ email addresses, IP addresses, and answers to health questions with Facebook, Snapchat, Criteo, and Pinterest for advertising purposes despite promising to keep such information private.
 In its 2022 privacy policy update, BetterHelp stated: "We may share your information in connection with an asset sale, merger, bankruptcy, or other business transaction."
 BetterHelp responded to complaints by saying it was legally required to retain health data.
 A 2020 analysis by Jezebel previously found that Facebook linked the time and duration of a user's therapy sessions and user's approximate location to Facebook profiles.
 Another firm, Mixtral, received data like the user's gender, age, and sexual orientation, location, device, financial status, and religion, albeit in an anonymized form.

 On March 2, 2023, the FTC issued a proposed order banning BetterHelp from sharing consumers' health data with third parties.
-The order also requires BetterHelp to pay $7.8 million to consumers to settle allegations of revealing consumers' sensitive data.
+In July 2023, the FTC finalized the order, requiring BetterHelp to pay $7.8 million for consumer refunds and prohibiting the company from sharing consumers' health data for advertising.
 The FTC complaint tied to the proposed order alleges that BetterHelp collected health status and histories, IP addresses, and email addresses from consumers while making repeated promises to keep this information private.
 BetterHelp agreed to settle the FTC's allegations, and as of May 2024, have begun issuing refunds to affected customers.
 The company maintains that this settlement is not an admission of wrongdoing.